Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Model and Problem

 \section{Model and Problem}

-In this section, we formally introduce the learning and decision-making problem that we study.
-For this, we consider a stochastic multi-armed bandit with (two-sided) arms represented as row-column pairs of a matrix and arm mean rewards represented as entries of the matrix.
+In this section, we formulate our problem as a stochastic multi-armed bandit with (two-sided) arms.
+These arms are represented as row-column pairs of a matrix, and the arm mean rewards are represented as entries of the matrix.
 We explain what it means for the reward matrix to have a low-rank structure, paving our way to understand the Low-Rank Bandit algorithm.
 We also introduce some necessary notation and assumptions that will be used throughout the paper.
 We use bold capital letters (e.g. $\bB$) for matrices and non-bold capital letters for vectors (e.g., $V$, except for $T$, which denotes the total time horizon).
 For a positive integer $m$, we denote the set of integers $\{1,\ldots,m\}$ by $[m]$.
-For a matrix $\bB$, $\bB_{ij}$ refers to its entry $(i,j)$ and $\bB_j$ refers to its $j$-th row.
+For a matrix $\bB$, $\bB_{ij}$ refers to its entry $(i,j)$ and $\bB_j$ refers to its $j$-th row. $\|\bB\|_{\infty}$ denotes the largest entry of a matrix $\bB$, i.e., $\|\bB\|_{\infty} =\max_{(j,k)\in[d_r]\times [d_c]} |\bB_{jk}|$. $\|\bB\|_{2,\infty}$ denotes the largest $l_2$ norm of all rows of a matrix $\bB$.